LandDerAufgehendenRotenSonne/PlayerDistributor/README.md

 - Build or download .jar File
 - Place into empty Directory
 - copy Excel File into Directory
-- run from Terminal
+- run from a Terminal
 - (optional) edit config.properties
-- take note of all errors or warnings
+- take note of all errors or warnings (should be checked/fixed manually)
 - finished list is in output directory

 ## Config